a-morales/kwm/README.md

-## Kwm
+## Description

-Started as a simple project to get true focus-follows-mouse support on OSX through event tapping.
+Kwm started as a simple project to get true focus-follows-mouse support on OSX through event tapping.
-Scroll down for instructions on how to use.
+It is a tiling window manager that represents windows as the leaves of a binary tree.

 ![alt tag](https://cloud.githubusercontent.com/assets/6175959/11390251/8c8b6952-9348-11e5-9e4d-e77152f7536f.png)